-If you asked your writer friend who lives down the street what they think are some myths about writers and writing, they would probably come up with a different list than what I have for you.
-But these are some writing/writer myths I’ve encountered many times:
+If you asked your writer friend who lives down the street what they think are some myths about writers, they might come up with a different list than what I have for you.
+But these are the most common myths about writers and writing I’ve encountered:

 1. It’s necessary to study English in college to be a good writer.

-I studied English in college because I wanted to be a writer.
+As a freshman in college, I chose to major English because I wanted to be a writer.

 I didn’t need to do that.